kennedysgarage/kennedysgarage/_posts/2013-06-28-github-deployment.md

 layout: post
 permalink: /articles/github-deployment/
 title: GitHub Deployment
-excerpt: I want to share with you how I deploy some websites with GitHub Service Hooks.
+description: I want to share with you how I deploy some websites with GitHub Service Hooks.
 The other day I needed to deploy to domain.com and dev.domain.com from the same repo.
-image: github-deployment
+image: /assets/posts/github-deployment/hero.png
 tags:
 - git
 - tutorial